Global-Water-Security-Center/data-exploration/README.rst

 ----------------------------------------------
 usage: monthly_and_annual_precip_temp_in_watershed.py [-h] [--authenticate] path_to_watersheds start_date end_date

-Given a region and a time period, create two tables (1) monthly precip and mean temporature and (2) showing annual rainfall, as well as two rasters (3) total precip sum in AOI and (4) overall monthly temperture mean in the AOI.
+Given a region and a time period create four tables (1) monthly precip and mean temperature and (2) annual rainfall, (3) monthly normal temp, and (4) monthly normal precip over the query time period as well as two rasters: (5) total precip sum over AOI and (6) overall monthly temperture mean in the AOI.

 positional arguments:
   path_to_watersheds  Path to vector/shapefile of watersheds